realm/realm-android-adapters/CONTRIBUTING.md

 ### Unit Tests

 All PR's must be accompanied by related unit tests.
 All bug fixes must have a unit test proving that the bug is fixed.
-You can use `./gradlew connectedCheck createDebugCoverageReport` to generate a coverage report to check for missing unit test coverage.
 The aim is 100% code coverage.

 When writing unit tests, use the following guide lines: